Thank you for visiting the RESA 8 Substitute Teacher Training page!

 5. Once you have been hired as a sub, your hiring county will assist you in completing your application for an official WV Substitute Teaching Permit with the West Virginia Department of Education (WVDE.)

-6. Once you have been hired by a county AND obtained your official WV Substitute Teaching Permit with the West Virginia Department of Education (WVDE) you will be able to work as a substitute teacher only in the county that has hired you.
+6. Once you have been hired by a county AND obtained your official WV Substitute Teaching Permit with the West Virginia Department of Education (WVDE) you will be able to work as a substitute teacher only in a county that has hired you.
+(If you are hired by multiple counties, you can sub in each county that hires you.)

 7. It is your responsibility to maintain eligibility for renewal of your official WV Substitute Teaching Permit with the West Virginia Department of Education (WVDE) and to meet the requirements of renewal in order to maintain it.